 Philip Moore is originally from the Vale of Evesham.
 He studied at London’s Royal Academy of Music with Hamish Milne.
 Upon leaving he was awarded the Meaker Fellowship, and was subsequently appointed an Associate of the RAM.
 He is a Steinway Artist.

 Philip has appeared as concerto soloist with the Hallé, Academy of St. Martin in the Fields, Philharmonia Orchestra, Britten Sinfonia, Royal Philharmonic Orchestra and BBC Scottish Symphony Orchestra.
 He is perhaps best known for his piano duo with Simon Crawford-Phillips, which has won international prizes and awards, including a Borletti-Buitoni Trust Fellowship in 2004.
-They have given world premieres of Detlev Glanert’s Two Piano Concerto; Anna Meredith’s Two Piano Concerto (at the 2009 BBC Proms); and Steve Reich’s Quartet for two pianos and two vibraphones, with Colin Currie and Sam Walton, at the Royal Festival Hall, Carnegie Hall NY (listed as one of “The Ten Best Classical Performances of 2014” by New York Magazine), Tokyo Opera City, Kölner Philharmonie, Cité de la musique Paris, and other major venues.
+They have given world premieres of Detlev Glanert’s Concerto for Two Pianos; Anna Meredith’s Concerto for Two Pianos (at the 2009 BBC Proms); and Steve Reich’s Quartet for two pianos and two vibraphones, with Colin Currie and Sam Walton, at Carnegie Hall NY (listed as one of “The Ten Best Classical Performances of 2014” by New York Magazine), Tokyo Opera City, Kölner Philharmonie, Cité de la musique Paris, and other major international venues.
 Their recording for Nonesuch was one of Andrew Clement’s “Top 10 classical releases of 2018” in the Guardian.

-In recent years he has become a frequent guest of London Symphony Orchestra and BBC Symphony Orchestra.
-In 2017 he joined the LSO under Sir Simon Rattle for performances of Petrushka in London and Paris.
+In recent years Philip has enjoyed playing orchestral piano with all of the London symphony orchestras.
+In 2017 he joined the LSO for Sir Simon Rattle’s inaugural concerts as Music Director, giving performances of Petrushka in London (recorded for LSO Live) and Paris.